-- If you are the victim of sexual assault, report incident immediately; Call 911.

-- Do not shower.

-- Provide as much information as requested.
+- If you are the victim of sexual assault, report incident immediately; Call 911. - Do not shower. - Preserve the clothing worn during and/or after the assault. - Provide as much information as requested. - Report the assault to Public Safety at 605-641-6988.
+They will notify the Title IX Coordinator.